hannotify/hanno.codes/_drafts/java-26.md

 The factory method that gave us the scope (`StructuredTaskScope.open()`) implements a shutdown-on-failure policy by default, which cancels any remaining tasks in the scope if one of the tasks has failed.
 A shutdown-on-success policy is also available: it cancels any remaining tasks in the scope if one of the tasks has succeeded.
 It can be used to avoid doing unnecessary work when a successful result has already been achieved.
 Which would actually be a perfect way to solve the problems that our patient waiter from the article introduction was experiencing!

 We can use a shutdown-on-success policy by calling an overload of the `StructuredTaskScope.open()` method that takes a `Joiner` as its parameter.
-Let’s see what that would look like:
+Let's see what that would look like:

 ```java
 record DrinkOrder(Guest guest, Drink drink) {}